usbarmory/tamago/README.md

    which extends `GOOS` support to the `tamago` target, allowing bare metal execution.

- - Go packages for SoC driver support.
+ - Go packages for processor/SoC support.

  - Go packages for board support.